eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/k-combined-presentation-of-attestations.md

 belonging to the same applicant.
 A combined presentation enables the university to efficiently pre-screen candidates based on custom admission criteria, while avoiding the processing of unnecessary data.
-If the evaluation is positive and the student is deemed admissable to the study they desire to follow, the registration can start, in which case the identification information can be requested in a new, combined presentation.
+If the evaluation is positive and the student is deemed admissible to the study they desire to follow, the registration can start, in which case the identification information can be requested in a new, combined presentation.
 This shows how secure combined presentation is a privacy preserving technology that can for example prevent discrimination, e.g., based on the cultural origin of a last name.